Folium Systems

 Leaders know where AI lives and what it can touch.

-Folium packages this as visible evidence so owners, staff, and reviewers can decide whether to refine, launch, pause, or expand.
+Folium packages this as visible review material so owners, staff, and reviewers can decide whether to refine, launch, pause, or expand.

-Folium packages this as visible evidence so owners, staff, and reviewers can decide whether to refine, launch, pause, or expand.
+Folium packages this as visible review material so owners, staff, and reviewers can decide whether to refine, launch, pause, or expand.

 Future AI expansion has a control layer.

-Folium packages this as visible evidence so owners, staff, and reviewers can decide whether to refine, launch, pause, or expand.
+Folium packages this as visible review material so owners, staff, and reviewers can decide whether to refine, launch, pause, or expand.

 Start here